 This book provides essential figures and tables, but the coverage is far from exhaustive.
 Many readers may want data with a slightly different twist or of another sort altogether.
 The Guide to References for Political Statistics in this volume should help to orient readers who seek information beyond that contained here.
 The sources given for the tables and figures in this book should also be considered in such searches.
 They will especially alert readers to the many electronic sources now available.

 Data on current events can be found in newspapers, weekly news magazines, CQ Weekly, and the National Journal.
 The indexes of CQ Weekly, National Journal, and the major newspapers are a valuable guide.
 Online sources such as http://Newspaperlinks.com or http://Refdesk.com provide useful links to newspapers on the Web, as does http://Newslink.org, which also covers magazines as well as radio and television stations.
 Subscription services such as LexisNexis, Newsbank, and ProQuest Historical Newspapers provide additional coverage, not only of current events but also of historical and legal materials.
-Many of these are now available on the Web or as electronic databases available at research libraries.
+And Google's news archive allows one to search online sources by month and year.
+Many of these services are now available on the Web or as electronic databases available at research libraries.